mjordan/islandora_workbench/README.md

 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 If omitted, defaults to ",".
 * `id_field` is the name of the field in the CSV that uniquely identifies each record.
 If omitted, defaults to 'id'.

- All configuration settings are required for the "create" task if they the entry in the list above does not specify a default value.
+ All configuration settings are required for the "create" task if its entry in the list above does not specify a default value.
 The "update", "delete", and "add_media" tasks do not require all of the options, as illustrated below.
 Optional configuration settings are described in the sections below where they apply.

 ## Checking configuration and input data